therealsatya/15821web/_pages/archive.md

 the "Cloud-native at the Edge" design paradigm.You will demo and evaluate your new edge-native application in a real JIT Cloudlet, thus illustrating the value and deployment ease of a JIT Cloudlet solution.

+### <a name="2024">November 26, 2024</a>

+**<span style="color: crimson;">1.
+Multi Modal Model on Edge </span>**  ([Video](https://youtu.be/ivgD8BKkcnU) [Poster](../assets/POSTERS/2024-project-01-poster-gupta-bayyapu.pdf))<br>
+Students: Aksara Bayyapu and Naman Gupta&nbsp;&nbsp;&nbsp; Mentor: Mihir Bala

+Multi-modal models are deep neural networks trained to cross between different modalities e.g. text to image, text to video, image to text.
+They can be useful in providing zero shot image captioning, metric depth sensing from monocular cameras, and more.
+This disruptive technology has revolutionized applications in object recognition, image segmentation, and image captioning.
+In this project, you will use edge computing to bring this technology to a mobile device and provide near real-time inference.
+You will have flexibility in terms of defining which model to use from a large selection of options.

+**<span style="color: crimson;">4.
+Edge-native App for Indoor Navigation)</span>**  ([Video](https://youtu.be/aHIcC0zOw_Y) [Poster](../assets/POSTERS/2024-project-04-poster-tandon.pdf))<br>
+Students: Sarvesh Tandon&nbsp;&nbsp;&nbsp; Mentor: Qifei Dong

+Indoor localization and navigation play a key role in many location-based services.
+In recent years, visual SLAM (Simultaneous Localization and Mapping) has been widely adopted in autonomous navigation for robots in GPS-denied areas.
+Due to its high computation demand, running visual SLAM in real time on mobile devices has been a non-trivial task.
+Research efforts have been made to achieve this by computation offloading with the aid of edge computing.

+This project requires you to build an Android app for navigation inside the GHC building.
+The app streams images to a cloudlet running ORB-SLAM3.
+You can use our ORB-SLAM3 server out-of-the-box.
+You will need to correlate SLAM-constructed maps to real-world locations and implement algorithms for route planning.
+If good progress is made, you can make one or more of the following improvements: voice interactions powered by ChatGPT; obstacle avoidance using a deep learning model (e.g. Midas); adding simple AR (augmented reality) effects for better visualization.
+From this project, you will gain familiarity with ORB-SLAM3 and Gabriel, our offloading framework, and will gain experience in developing a full-stack edge-native application.
+You should be familiar with Docker, Python, Android, and have some basic knowledge of computer vision.